ouspg/CryptoCourse/Week5Exercises/README.md

 E.g. `message || IV || MAC`

 **What limitations you have modifying the message in such a way, that tag is still valid?
 Let's expect that we are getting the first message, we need to modify that and have no other information.
-How encryption algorithm block size affects here?**
+How encryption algorithm block size affects here? *Demonstrate some messages with the created environment.***

 At this point, you have probably noticed the issue.
 Let's fix it.